 5.1 All children who are unsuccessful with their applications will be placed on a waiting list.
-Applications will be ranked according to the oversubscription criteria in 2.13 above and a child's place in the list can change as other children join or leave it.
-The waiting list will be maintained until 31st December 2025.
+Applications will be ranked according to the oversubscription criteria in 2.10 above and the list will be re-ranked each time a new name is added to the list, so a child's place in the list can change as other children join or leave it.
+The waiting list will be maintained until 31st December 2026.